vippsas/vipps-login-api/vipps-login-api.md

 Vipps Login from phone number is based on the Client Initiated Backchannel Authentication (CIBA) standard and built to support special cases where login does not start in browser or app.
 This means that it is the merchant/merchant's systems that trigger the authentication/registration and thus login cannot be done in the user's browser.
 This could typically be physical contexts e.g point of sales solutions, on the phone e.g call-center solutions or devices/terminals e.g TV-boxes.
 To ensure a consistent user experience on webpages and in apps, it is not allowed to use Vipps Login from phone number for such use cases.

-Since Vipps Login from phone number is reserved for such special cases, it needs to be specially enabled by Vipps for eligible sale units.
-[Description on how to order Vipps Login from phone number can be found here](vipps-login-api-faq.md#who-can-get-access-to-vipps-login-from-phone-number-and-how).
-A sale unit can be set up with both Vipps Login in browser and from phone number enabled.
-It is required to use the same sale unit for all use cases to ensure you, as a merchant, get the same user id ('sub') on the user across different scenarios.
+ It is recommended to use the same sale unit for all use cases to ensure you, as a merchant, get the same user id ('sub') on the user across different scenarios.

 Vipps Login from phone number is initiated using the user's mobile number.
 This triggers a push message from the user's Vipps app.
 By clicking the push message, the user is taken to Vipps to confirm the authentication/registration.
 If the user has not already consented to share information with a merchant, such consent will be required.
 If the user has not enabled push from Vipps, they need to manually open the Vipps app and possibly pull the home screen down for a refresh to receive the authentication request.